namtoki/English/stock/messy.md

 Messy
 =====

+- know everything about ...
+  - If you're interested in old films you should talk to Gene.
+He knows everything about movies.
+- ... for the (fun | love | joy) of it
+  - I enjoy cooking but I don't want to be a chef, because I just cook for the fun of it.
+- spend time ...
+  - I spend time with my wife on my days off.
+- in-laws
+  - I visit my in-laws on holidays.
+- lack
+  - I lacked height.

 - I want to try scuba diving.
 My frinend said it's a lot of fun.
 - I wanted a hobby that I could do in Yokohama.
 - Oh!
 I always forget the 'S'!